The Slepian model based independent interval approximation of persistency and zero-level excursion distributions: Applications and examples

 \subsection{Random acceleration process}

 The random acceleration process models a particle on the line whose acceleration is subject to a zero mean Gaussian noise force.
-In exponential time, i.e. $T=e^t$, the process is defined through the following equation of motion
+In exponential time, i.e., $T=e^t$, the process is defined through the following equation of motion

-where $\eta(T)$ is a white noise Gaussian process, i.e. the derivative of a Brownian motion (Wiener process) or a so-called $\delta$-correlated Gaussian white noise process, where $\delta$ stands for the Dirac's delta.
+where $\eta(T)$ is a white noise Gaussian process, i.e., the derivative of a Brownian motion (Wiener process) or a so-called $\delta$-correlated Gaussian white noise process, where $\delta$ stands for the Dirac's delta.
 More explicitly, $Y(T)=\int_0^T B(u)~du$, where $B$ is the standard Brownian motion.
-It is easy to check that the Gaussian process $X(t)=\sqrt{3/2}e^{-3t/2}Y(e^t)$ is a stationary Gaussian process with the autocovariance function
+It is easy to check that the Gaussian process $X(t)=\sqrt{3/2}e^{-3t/2}Y(e^t)$ is a stationary Gaussian process with the covariance function

-By elementary computation of the derivatives $r(t)$ has both the first derivative and the second derivative at zero, $r'(0)=0$ and $r''(0)=-3/4$.
-However, the third derivative of $r(t)$ is not defined at zero ($r'''(0+)=-r'''(0-)=3/2$), which, as argued in \cite{Sire2007,Sire2008}, leads to poor approximates of the persistency exponent.
-The smoothness condition is equivalent to the process having a finite crossing intensity, i.e. $-1/\pi \sqrt{-r''(0)}<\infty$, hence it's possible to construct a Slepian process.
-The expected value function $E_0$ shown in Table~\ref{Tab:RandE} and is evaluated using the above covariance function $r(t)$ as follows
+By elementary computation the first and second derivative of $r(t)$ are well defined with $r'(0)=0$ and $r''(0)=-3/4$.
+However, the third derivative has a discontinuity at zero, which \cite{Sire2007,Sire2008} argued leads to a poor approximation of the persistency coefficient.
+However, the process is sufficiently smooth since it has finite crossing intensity to construct a Slepian process.
+Hence, the expected value function of the clipped Slepian process for this example becomes

-It satisfies the conditions of Theorem~\ref{Th1}.
-Hence random numbers can be simulated from the divisor to produce a persistency coefficient estimate using the Slepian IIA, see Appendix~\ref{App:sim}, for some details.
+This function satisfies the conditions in Theorem \ref{Th1}, and we use this observation to sample from the approximated excursion distribution through the divisor; see Appendix~\ref{App:sim}.

-Based on the same principle as discussed in the diffusion case, a MC study has been performed with the sample size $n=10^7$ and $10^5$ of largest order statistics used for the tail parameter estimation.
-To obtain a $95\%$ confidence bound $10$ MC repetitions of the experiment have been performed and yielded
+Taking a similar approach as for the diffusion example, we estimate the persistency coefficient based on a sample size of $10^7$ out of the $10^5$ largest where used for the least square estimate.
+This approach was repeated $10$ times which yielded the following $95\% $ confidence bound

-This is in agreement with the IIA based the pole of Laplace transform which yields an estimate of $\theta_{app}=0.2647$ presented in \cite{Sire2007}, which should be compared to the true value of $\theta=0.25$.
+This approximation is in line with the estimates from \cite{Sire2007} ($\theta_{\text{app}}=0.2647$) using the pole method and which should be compared to the true value of $\theta=0.25$ derived by \cite{Sinai:1992aa}.